jake-landersweb/jake_code/flutter/custom_menu/README.md

   }
 ```

 And there it is!
-I hope you enjoyed this tutorial and learned soemthing!
+I hope you enjoyed this tutorial and learned something!
 If you have any questions, feel free to drop a comment or send me an email.

 ## Source Code: